PeeWeeLabs/pwl_rfm9X/README.md

 If a packet is received and copied, then *len is updated to reflect the number of bytes that were copied into *buf.
 The return value is also the number of bytes received.

 NOTE:  This function is non-blocking.
 It will not wait for a packet to be received.
 It must be called repeatedly until it returns a non-zero value.
+## Tested With
+This driver has been tested on the following platforms:

+ - Arduino Nano + RFM95 module
+ - Moteino with RFM95
+ - ATTiny 1614 + RFM95w module